afiliot/Balanced-Graph-Matching/README.md

-# Compress Sensing : Balanced Graph Matching (Spring 2019)
+# Compressed Sensing : Balanced Graph Matching (Spring 2019)

 As part of Compress Sensing course, you’ll find in this repo our project report.
 We studied the two following articles: « Balanced Graph Matching » from Cour et al. (2005) and « A Fast Semidefinite Approach to Solving Binary Quadratic Problems » from Wang et al. (2013).
 Our notebook provides a full theoretical review of Cour et al.’s article along with our implementation.
 For more convenience, you can use NbViewer to view it: https://nbviewer.jupyter.org/github/afiliot/Compressed_sensing_project/blob/master/report.ipynb?flush_cache=true.
 We incorporate SDCut algorithm from Wang et al. adapted to one-to-one matching problem.
 The folder *pickle* contains useful files for quickly visualising the results from our experiments.